 - If feasible, wipe leaves with wet cloth to remove fungus.

 - Wash leaves frequently with water to remove fungal conidia.

 - Remove and destroy infected leaves on the plant and fallen leaves.

 Chemical control Fungicides will do best when used before symptoms develop.
 Few materials have good eradicant activity.
 Use at 7- to 14-day intervals; using shorter intervals when environmental conditions favor disease development.
 Alternate or tank-mix products from different groups that have different modes of action.

 - Heritage at 2 to 4 oz/100 gal water plus a non-silicone-based wetter sticker.
 Group 11 fungicide.
 4-hr reentry.

 - Terraguard SC at 2 to 8 fl oz/100 gal water.
 Although a 16 oz/100 gal water rate can be used for initial applications to existing infections, use only in conjunction with a regular scouting program that detects initial symptom development.
+Oregon Only.
 Group 3 fungicide.
 12-hr reentry.

 Reference Glawe, D,A. 2003.
 First report of powdery mildew of Mahonia aquifolium caused by Microsphaera berberidis (Erysiphe berberidis) in north America.
 Plant Health Progress doi:10.1094/PHP-2003-0206-01-HN.